 We have a few guides that excel in this method.
 When booking a trip just let us know you want to check this method out.

-Chad Williams has been guiding for The Smoky Mountain Angler for over ten years, and has been guiding in the Great Smoky Mountain National Park for almost fifteen years.
+Chad Williams has been guiding for The Smoky Mountain Angler for over fifteen years, and has been guiding in the Great Smoky Mountain National Park for almost 20 years.
 He has been tying flies for just as long.
 He keeps the shop in stock of his provided patterns and also participates in local fly tying events throughout the year, as well as, writes a monthly forecast for The Angler Magazine.
 Chad grew up 30 miles east of Gatlinburg in the town of Newport.
 He now makes Sevier County his home.
 He is a great instructor for teaching traditional fly fishing in the park.
 For the last few years, he has been helping clients pick up nymphing skills by showing them his version/method of high stick nymphing and euro/tighline nymphing.
 Which are both great methods for picking up the more spooky wild GSMNP fish.
 He believes that it is possible to catch fish in the mountains in almost any condition.
 The fish are wild and smart, but will almost always eat if fished for with the right technique.

 CJ comes to Smoky Mountain Angler as our newest guide but lacks nothing in experience.
 Born in Chattanooga Tennessee he moved to South Florida and lived for 10 years.
 There he pursued a career in professional baseball but always found time to salt water fish.
 After giving up baseball he changed his bat out for a fly rod.
 He continued deep sea fishing and salt water fly fishing before moving back to Tennessee.
 He has been fly fishing for wild trout in the GSMNP for more than 9 years.
 CJ has chased trout from one end of the state to the other in its wild trout streams and tail waters.
 He loves teaching the art of fly fishing to beginners.
 CJ is currently forming the Black Bear Task Force which works in cooperation with the Tennessee Wildlife Resource Agency, Appalachian Bear Rescue and the National Park Service.
 You always receive a quick lesson on bear management or as he says "people management " while on his fishing outings.
-This season CJ is donating 6 % of his earnings from guided trips to the ABR and invites everyone to follow the bear rescue on Facebook.

 Growing up as a Navy Brat gave Chad the opportunity to fish both fresh and salt water.
 At only two years old, he already had a fishing rod in his hand.
 He was very interested in bass fishing, along with salt water whenever he had the chance.
 On an unforgettable family vacation to The Smokies, Chad caught his very first trout.
 He immediately fell in love with the species and was hooked.
 Trout fishing became his new passion.
 It seemed he couldn't get fly fishing off his mind, especially for trout.
 He graduated high school early to come work for the Fisheries Biology Team in The Great Smoky Mountain National Park.
 He did extensive studies on the Smokies trout health and population, as well as multiple restorations of the Native Southern Appalachian Brook Trout.
 Once he was done working with the park he joined the Coast Guard.
 Vacation time and port calls become completely devoted to catching fish on the fly.
 After the Coast Guard, he returned to his family home in middle Tennessee and continued to catch bass and trout.
 However, he couldn't forget the beautiful Smoky Mountain natives and quickly moved to Gatlinburg so he would never have to be without a fly rod in his hand.
 He is now the manager of The Smoky Mountain Angler, as well as a guide.
 If he's not in the shop, you can bet he's on the water.